Cornell-Tech-Urban-Tech-Hub/gtfs-realtime-performance/README.md

 To learn more about the structure of GTFS Transit feed, please visit the [General Transit Feed Specification (GTFS) documentation](https://gtfs.org/documentation/overview/).

 ### Data Workflow
-1. Data Collection: First step is to fetch daily bus vehicle data from S3 bucket, using the speed calculator to transform it into daily bus speed data.
+1. Data Retrival: First step is to fetch daily bus vehicle data from S3 bucket, using the speed calculator to transform it into daily bus speed data.
     - Exploration: **[`speed_tracker_data.ipynb`](notebooks/speed_tracker_data.ipynb)**
     - Implementation: **[`runner.py`](runner.py)**
 2. Data Aggregation: Second step is to aggregate and transform raw speed data based on the requirements of visualization.